 Rose Names: The Imports

 Rosalba: Used mainly in Italian, this one means “white rose.”
-It has the romantic feel of Arabella, but she’s far less expected.
-The name has never ranked in the US Top 1000.
+It has the romantic feel of Arabella, but remains far less expected.
+The name has never cracked the US Top 1000, and doesn’t seem especially common in Italy today, either.
+I’ve also found Rosalva listed on Spanish language name sites.

 Rosario, Rosaria: The term “rosary” literally translates to rose garden, but refers to a Catholic devotional prayer practice counted out on beads.
 Rosario is feminine in Spanish and masculine in Italian; Rosaria is the Italian feminine.
 Despite the success of actress Rosario Dawson and the lively sound of this name, neither version has recently charted in the US Top 1000.

-Rosetta: This is an Italian pet form of Rose, most famous as the Rosetta Stone – the ancient steele that provided the key to reading Egyptian hieroglyphics.
+Rosetta: An Italian pet form of Rose, Rosetta is often followed by Stone – the ancient stele that provided the key to reading Egyptian hieroglyphics, as well as a widely-known language learning program.
 It was discovered in 1799 by the French, who had conquered Egypt under Napoleon the year before.
-The port city was called Rashid, but the French referred to it as Rosetta – and so this name sounds not only dated, but carbon-dated.
-It has not ranked in the US Top 1000 since 1973.
+The port city was called Rashid, but the French referred to it as Rosetta.
+It’s been out of the Top 1000 since the 1970s, but never say never to a comeback.

 Rose Names: Literary Roses

-Rosalie: In the 1920s, she was a princess in disguise in a Gershwin musical.
+Rosalie: In the 1920s, Rosalie was a princess in disguise in a Gershwin musical.
 In 1937, the musical became a movie and propelled Rosalie into the US Top 100.
 After several years out of favor, Rosalie is back again, thanks to another story adapted for the big screen – she’s Bella’s vampire sister-in-law in the Twilight franchise.
-Supernatural romances aside, she’s also quite stylish circa 2014.
-Rosalia was an ancient festival, celebrated into the year 500, and probably for many centuries prior.
-Rosalia entered common use and was the name of a 12th century Sicilian saint.
-The -ie ending is the more popular of the two.
+Today the name stands at #236, a stylish sound that feels vintage and modern at once.
+(We do love a good three-syllable, ends-in-y name for a girl, don’t we?
+There’s also Rosalia, an ancient festival and the name of a twelfth century saint.
+But it’s Rosalie that clearly comes out on top today.

-Rosalind: Shakespeare used Rosalind for a character in As You Like It, as well as Romeo’s love interest before he met his Juliet.
-Besides Rosie, Rosalind offers the nickname option Lindy, as well as serving as a graceful way to honor women named Rose and Linda – statistics suggest that many of us have both names hanging on our family trees.
-It’s tempting to translate Rosalind as “beautiful rose,” but in fact there’s no botanical basis for this name.
-It’s from Germanic elements for horse – hros and soft – linde – meaning that the name suggests a biddable horse.
-Let’s not on dwell on that.
-Rosalind was not in the Top 1000 as of last year.
+Rosalind: Shakespeare used Rosalind for a character in As You Like It.
+Romeo‘s love interest before he met his Juliet answered to the similar Rosaline.
+Besides Rosie, Rosalind offers the nickname option Lindy, and might be a graceful way to honor women named Rose and Linda.
+It’s tempting to translate Rosalind as “beautiful rose,” but it comes from Germanic elements for horse – hros and soft – linde – meaning that the name suggests a biddable horse.
+Last big in the 1940s, Rosalind remains outside of the current Top 1000.

 Rosmerta – The Harry Potter name was borrowed from an ancient fertility goddess.
 JK Rowling made her the proprietress of The Three Broomsticks, Hogsmeade’s favorite watering hole.